msullivan/rmc-compiler/README.md

 install g++-4.9-multilib-arm-linux-gnueabi and
 g++-4.9-powerpc-linux-gnu) and see what the code looks like at various stages in the pipeline.
 Check it out to see what all it can do.
+(It is also pretty hacky and may well not work on your system...)

 --